How to Appear in ChatGPT Answers: The Complete Guide

 5. Structure content — clear headings, FAQ sections, atomic paragraphs

-6. Run an AI visibility scan — see your current score
+10. Run an AI visibility scan — see your current score, then update content monthly

 ChatGPT vs. Other AI Assistants